BioMike/seed-node-monitor/README.md

 1. Make a folder outside the webserver document root tree, but writable by the webserver.
 2. Copy the contents of the www folder into the document root tree.
 3. Change API/node-collector.php and API/seed-data.php files to point the location to the folder in point 1 (var: $location).
-4. Generate some passwords with the pw-gen.py script in utils.
-5. Open API/database.php and change the lines (line 25 and 26 as example) for creating the database.
+4. Create a database with the util/db-util.py program and add nodes to it.
+(Make sure the database file is in the location of 1, has the name "seednodes.db" and is readable by the webserver.)